 Hall (1858) created three new species under the genus Macrocheilus.
 M. fusiformis, M. ventricosus, and M. paludinaeformis.
 I’ve included a few figures from Hall’s plate in a graphic below.
 You can get a rough idea of why Knight (1931) combined M. ventricosus and M. paludinaeformis.
 Knight concluded that M. paludinaeformis was an adult specimen, whereas M. ventricosus was a juvenile of the same.

 Girty considered both S. ponderosa and S. texanus as junior synonyms of S. primogenius and felt that S. texanus was a younger S. ponderosa (=S. primogenius).
 His identified figures of S. primogenius are still a valid species today.
 The specimen’s age came into consideration for figures 4 and 7.
-Knight (1931) placed both of these under S. paludinaeformis, as he considered them juveniles.
+Knight (1931) placed both of these under S. paludinaeformis, considering them juveniles.

 Sphaerodoma intercalaris from figures 1 and 2 is known today as Strobeus intercalaris.
 Sphaerodoma gracilis, figure 3, is known as Soleniscus gracilis.